Last Updated: July 5, 2021

 It’s possible to get your citizenship here earlier, but you have to have been married to a South Korean national for at least two years.

-Even in trendy, slightly downmarket Itaewon, Saturday’s one-course dinner with a couple cocktails set me back $60.
+Even in trendy, slightly downmarket Itaewon, a one-course dinner with a couple of cocktails set me back $60.
 South Koreans are so ga-ga for all things Western now that the waiter at this fine dining establishment couldn’t help but steer me away from the $32 halibut and down to the $22 hamburger.